COGS18/COGS18.github.io/_build/materials/A2-Examples.md

   url: /materials/A1-Syntax
   title: 'A1-Syntax'
 next_page:
-  url: /labs/CL2-Answers
+  url: /materials/Exam1-Review
-  title: 'Coding Labs'
+  title: 'Exam Prep'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Examples